Colorectal Cancer Screening

 Your health history.
 Your healthcare provider will ask about your health history and possible cancer risk factors.
 Tell your healthcare provider if you have a family member who has had colorectal cancer or polyps.
 Also mention any health problems you have had in the past.

 Physical exam, including a digital rectal exam (DRE).
 A DRE might be done as part of your physical exam.
 To do it, your healthcare provider puts a lubricated gloved finger into your rectum.
-He or she checks for any lumps or changes that could be cancer.
+They check for any lumps or changes that could be cancer.
 This doesn't hurt and takes less than a minute.
 DRE alone is not enough to screen for colorectal cancer.
 You'll also need one of the tests listed below.

 Screening test choices